phalcon-orphanage/docs/fr/reference/micro.rst

     <?php

-    //Matches if the HTTP method is GET
+    // Matches if the HTTP method is GET
     $app->get('/api/products', "get_products");

-    //Matches if the HTTP method is POST
+    // Matches if the HTTP method is POST
     $app->post('/api/products/add', "add_product");

-    //Matches if the HTTP method is PUT
+    // Matches if the HTTP method is PUT
     $app->put('/api/products/update/{id}', "update_product");

-    //Matches if the HTTP method is DELETE
+    // Matches if the HTTP method is DELETE
     $app->delete('/api/products/remove/{id}', "delete_product");

-    //Matches if the HTTP method is OPTIONS
+    // Matches if the HTTP method is OPTIONS
     $app->options('/api/products/info/{id}', "info_product");

-    //Matches if the HTTP method is PATCH
+    // Matches if the HTTP method is PATCH
     $app->patch('/api/products/update/{id}', "info_product");

-    //Matches if the HTTP method is GET or POST
+    // Matches if the HTTP method is GET or POST
     $app->map('/repos/store/refs',"action_product")->via(array('GET', 'POST'));

 To access the HTTP method data `$app` needs to be passed into the closure: